New Flight Simulator 2020 Game Mechanism And Requirements

 The biggest point of criticism, which at the same time only minimally enters into our evaluation, concerns the mobility.
 We have already mentioned the heavy case with a height of 3 centimeters.
 In addition, the weight of 7.7 lbs makes the Alienware 15 R4 not exactly portable.
 The weak battery runtimes of a bit more than 3 hours while watching videos and only 2 hours under PC Mark 8 load do the rest to only give a sufficient mobility score.

-Ranking Second: The New Razer Blade 15
+Best Price Laptop for Flight Simulator 2020: The New Razer Blade 15